Learner drivers - coming soon to a motorway near you

-On Monday 4th June 2018 new driving lesson rules will come into effect which means that learners are now allowed to drive on UK motorways during lessons.
+From 4th June 2018, new driving lesson rules came into effect which means that learners are now allowed to drive on UK motorways during lessons.

 In a drastic change to previous rules, learner drivers will now be able to spend time on motorways practising their skills and better prepare themselves for the realities of day to day driving.

 The introduction of the new laws has not been without controversy though, many drivers have voiced concerns about the prospect of sharing motorways with inexperienced learner drivers.

 A recent poll claimed that 42% of motorists were against the changes and believe that drivers should only be allowed to drive on the motorway once you pass the test.
 14% of those polled were frustrated at the prospect of getting stuck behind a learner driver.

 Despite the fears of some drivers, many have applauded the new driving lesson rules as an important step towards modernising the driving experience for learners.
 Motorway driving is already a big part of learning to drive in many other countries and it’s hoped that these changes will increase the experience learners get and improve the overall quality of driving on motorways.

 Although the new driving lesson laws will see big changes to UK motorways, it won’t quite be the free-for-all many are expecting.